bookbot-kids/speech-recognizer-spanish/README.md

 - Install [Flutter SDK](https://docs.flutter.dev/get-started/install).
 - Install [Visual Studio Code](https://code.visualstudio.com/).
 - Open the project in Visual Studio Code, navigate to `lib/main.dart`.
 - Launch an Android emulator or iOS simulator.
-Optionaly, you can also connect to a real device.
+Optionally, you can also connect to a real device.
 - Run the demo on Android/iOS/MacOS by going to the top navigation bar of VSCode, hit **Run**, then **Start Debugging**.

 ### Android